 MALS 73200 American Social Institutions

-Electives can be chosen among courses offered across most of the doctoral and certificate programs in the Social Sciences and the Humanities at The Graduate Center.
+Electives can be chosen among courses offered across most of the masters, doctoral, and certificate programs in the Social Sciences and the Humanities at The Graduate Center.

-For related coursework in American Studies, students may look to offerings in the certificate program in American Studies and the doctoral programs in Art History, Earth and Environmental Sciences, English, History, Music, Political Science, Sociology, Theater, and Urban Education.
+For related coursework in American Studies, students may look to offerings in the MALS program, in the certificate program in American Studies, and in the following programs: Art History, Earth and Environmental Sciences, English, History, Music, Political Science, Sociology, Theater, Urban Education, and Women’s and Gender Studies.

-American Studies scholars at The Graduate Center include faculty members in such Ph.D.
-Programs as Art History, Earth and Environmental Sciences, English, History, Music, Political Science, Sociology, Theatre, and Urban Education.
+American Studies scholars at The Graduate Center include faculty members in such masters and Ph.D.
+Programs as Art History, Earth and Environmental Sciences, English, History, MALS, Music, Political Science, Sociology, Theatre, Women’s and Gender Studies, and Urban Education.

 Visit the GC Mina Rees Library's American Studies Research Guide.